utzn/Versus/README.md

 ### /games
 * HTTP GET - view a list of all current games on the server
+* Parameters
+    * id (optional): The game you wish to get information for

 * Return value:
-    * A list of all games currently happening on the server.
+    * A list of all games currently happening on the server
-      The first player in a game's player list plays as white.
+      The first player in a game's player list plays as white
+    * If id was provided: a game consisting of id, moves which have been played, and the connected players

 ### /getboard
 * HTTP GET - view an SVG rendering of a particular game
 * Parameters
     * id: The game you wish to view.
-    * view (optional): Set to "flipped" to view the game from black's perspective.
+    * view (optional): Set to "flipped" to view the game from black's perspective

 * Return value:
     * An SVG rendering of the game board corresponding to the id parameter.
-      Currently, the website is updated once every second to reflect game updates.
+      Currently, the website is updated once every second to reflect game updates

 * Example usage:
     * /getboard?id=ab12cd34